Love in the Big City (novel)

 Love in the Big City is a novel by Sang Young Park.
 This is his second novel, a collection of four interconnected short stories, including the Young Writers' Prize winner "A Bite of Rockfish, Taste the Universe".

-A lighthearted, deeply personal look at love and separation among the free-spirited younger generation, it was published on July 1, 2019 in South Korea by Changbi Publishers.
+It was published on July 1, 2019 in South Korea by Changbi Publishers.

 The original novel has been translated and published in 15 countries.
 Its English translation was published in 2021 by Grove Atlantic in the US and Tilted Axis Press in the UK, with Anton Hur as the translator.

 It was longlisted for the International Booker Prize 2022, the International Dublin Literary Award 2023, and the Prix Medicis award for foreign literature 2024.

 Development

 In an interview with KBS News on December 26, 2021, Park stated that big cities are a better place for minorities to meet one another, as they are spaces where more people naturally gather.
 He also expressed the view that big cities symbolize modern life and declared that "We are surrounded by many people all day long, but I think the more we are surrounded, the more solitary we become," adding that the spatial quality of the city is a central theme of the novel.
 According to Park, the novel was titled Love in the Big City because he believes that within such urban spaces, what may appear to be a unique or marginalized form of love could ultimately be understood as a universal one.